StarTalk Radio - Einstein’s Genius with Ron Howard

 The first is you're just falling around the Earth.

-The second is if you can fall in a circle,
+The second is if you can fall on a circle, space-time is curved.

 The lesson here is Einstein was a badass.